charbugs/donkey-lisp/README.md

 (<= 3 2) ; 0
 (>= 3 2) ; 1

-; string comparision uses the `strcmp` function of the c library.
+; String comparision uses the `strcmp` function of the C library.
-; it performs a character by character ascii value comparision of the strings.
+; It performs a character by character ascii value comparision of the strings.

 (= "foo" "bar") ; 0
 (< "foo" "bar") ; 0